 32 SHORTENING OR ABANDONING AFTER THE START

-32.1 After the starting signal, the race committee may shorten the course (display flag S with two sounds) or abandon the race (display flag N, N over H, or N over A, with three sounds),
+32.1 After the starting signal, the race committee may shorten the course or abandon the race,

 (a) because of foul weather,

-(b) because of insufficient wind making it unlikely that any boat will finish within the time limit,
+(b) because of insufficient wind making it unlikely that any boat will sail the course within the race time limit,

 (c) because a mark is missing or out of position, or